EarthScope/rover/docs/maintenance.md

-# Commands to Manage and Maintain the Local Store
+# Example Commands to Manage and Maintain the Local Store

 ## Configuration